-- 4. Iron Deficiency Associated with Heart Failure.
-Approve for 1 year if the patient meets the following (A and B): - A) Patient is ≥ 18 years of age; AND - B) Feraheme is being prescribed by or in consultation with a cardiologist or hematologist.
+4. Iron Deficiency Associated with Heart Failure.
+Approve for 1 year if the medication is being prescribed by or in consultation with a cardiologist or hematologist.

 Dosing.
-Approve up to a maximum cumulative total dose of 1020 mg given intravenously per 30 days.
+Approve up to a maximum cumulative total dose of 1000 mg given intravenously or intramuscularly per 30 days.